 Vasken’s Deli has been feeding hungry 417-landers for years, but quick service hasn’t always been the restaurant’s forte due to limited staffing.
 “A good portion of our business is call-in and online orders,” says Tyler Anderson, who purchased the Branson location of Vasken’s Deli with his father, Dennis, from original owners Staci and Vasken Haroutounian in late 2016.
 Those online orders were placed on an outdated system that required a staffer to manually plug orders into the physical register.
 The Haroutounians saw the value of an online ordering system but knew they needed to find a system tailored to customers, who typically have their phones on them.

 The Big Idea

 Before transferring ownership, the Haroutounians met with ChowNow, a company that makes customized online food ordering systems and apps.
 Customers can pay directly on the app and schedule for pickup times.
-Vasken’s Deli To Go app launched in October.
+Vasken’s Deli To Go app launched in October (for Apple and Android).

 The Learning Curve